MinhCao031/19020063/README.md

 # Dictionary
-This is my first OOP Project: An English-Vietnamese dictionary with some basic funtions.
+This is my first OOP Project: An English-Vietnamese dictionary with some basic funtions:
+- Translate any words with/without Internet connections
+- Pronounce any words (Require Internet connections)
+- Update some new words
+- Add new words to a favorite list.

 Folder DictionaryProject: Dictionary commandline/console version.